adibyju/Trackwiser/README.md

 Tool to log day-to-day software tasks

 I have used sqlite3 for the backend database.
 Commands and arguments are being passed onto the python file using the batch file.
+The NSIS install script has been made using HM NIS Edit Tool.

 To use the tool:

 - Add to PATH the directory where the files are stored
-- Change \<path of log.py> accordingly in log.bat file
 - Now you can use the tool from any directory

+or just download and run `Trackwiser_setup.exe` file.

 Commands: